Financial Aid Frequently Asked Questions (FAQs)

 2. I am considering dropping/withdrawing from a class; will this affect my aid?

 It is possible.
 Federal regulations state that failure to earn certain minimum credit hours can cause a student to lose financial aid eligibility.
 The Office of Financial Aid compares hours earned with hours attempted to determine if a student is still eligible to receive financial aid.
 Therefore, it is crucial that you understand the Satisfactory Progress Policy when considering dropping/withdrawing form a class.
 Remember, dropping a class is allowed during the drop/add period at the beginning of the semester.
 Withdrawing from a class takes place thereafter and may have more severe consequences that dropping from a class.

-3. How can I tell if my financial aid will be reduced because of dropping/withdrawing from a class?
+3. How can I tell if my financial aid will be reduced because of dropping/withdrawing from

 The Office of Financial Aid cannot compute a valid adjustment of your adjusted award immediately after you drop/withdraw form a class.
 Nor can the Office of Financial Aid provide you with scenarios that employ "what ifs".
 You will be notified via email if your financial aid has to be adjusted due to your dropping/withdrawing from a class.